polarityio/splunk/README.md

 If you provide a value for option `8.
 Index Discovery Search - Index Discovery Match Query`, then this match query will be used to create the search app link.

 The value of the `1.
 Earliest Time Bounds` option will be applied to the metasearch.

-#### KV Store Search

-The "KV Store Search" will search the specified KV Store collection for the given entity.
-Review options 1 and 8 if selecting this search type.

 ### 1. Earliest Time Bounds